 This diagram illustrates the schematic workflow of the entire time travel process:

-Automated testing has become an essential part of the software development process, ensuring high ROI by saving QA’s significant time and effort, decreasing the size of project development teams, increasing code accuracy and test coverage, and speeding up product release times.
-SDETs must be aware of the latest automated testing approaches available to them, especially when implementing the infrastructure and its related tests in continuously expanding projects.
+Testing Automation has become an essential part of the software development process, ensuring high ROI by saving QA’s significant time and effort, decreasing the size of project development teams, increasing code accuracy and test coverage, and speeding up product release times.
+SDETs must be aware of the latest Testing Automation approaches available to them, especially when implementing the infrastructure and its related tests in continuously expanding projects.